 Science writing tip: Unlearn academic verbiage

-Scientists and engineers tend to write posts on the Web filled with jargon and dry, passive sentences, things that are common in research papers.
+Scientists and engineers tend to write posts on the Web filled with jargon and dry, passive sentences, things common in research papers.
 Their academic training makes them write not just complex sentences but also deters them from reaching the “period” soon enough.

-It makes you dig a rabbit hole when a single sentence would’ve sufficed.
+Academic writing makes you dig a rabbit hole when a single sentence would’ve sufficed.
 It makes you write acronyms for complex concepts when the term could’ve been ditched altogether.
-An article or a blog is not a research document.
-Stop treating it like one.
+It will rarely let you stay within reasonable word limits.

-Of course you can choose to target your writings to a niche set of people.
+The very choice of publishing on an interconnected, open platform with the biggest spread of audience in history demands that.
+Of course, you could choose to target a niche set of people with your web writings.
 But that doesn’t automatically exclude others from discovering it or finding it useful, especially people tangentially related to the topic.

-It’s possible to communicate complex topics in a manner that allude to both the expert and the enthusiast.
+Moreover, it’s possible to communicate complex topics in a manner that allude to both the expert and the enthusiast.
 If you write “The spacecraft fired its engines to get out of Earth orbit” rather than “The spacecraft performed a trans-lunar injection burn”, the subject expert will know exactly what you meant anyway but the non-expert will be able to stay along for the ride.